 This is not required, but would be appreciated, as well as a link from your website, or

 other similar web reference.

-We do request a notation of credit for editing and/or being the editor in the novel or other work.
+We do request a Notation of Editing Credit for editing and/or being the editor in the novel or

 William Donnelly — DonnellyHouse.net